Belllum/BackEndTechExam/README.md

 I used a loop to figure out which location had the lowest value, considering the treasure ID from before.

 For the bonus endpoint of the project, I thought about finding the closest treasure box based on your location.
-To do this, I made a special function (calculateDistance) that measures the distance between your location and all the treasures in the table.
+To do this, I made a function (calculateDistance) that measures the distance between your location and all the treasures in the table.
 I then saved these distances in a new list and used a loop to find the one with the shortest distance.